Helena Skłodowska-Szalay: Life

 After the Second World War, Helena continued to teach for several more years till past the age of 80.
 In her old age, her granddaughter Elżbieta Staniszkis lived with and looked after her.

-Helena, along with her siblings Bronisława and Josef, had collected papers, letters and other archival material in connection with their sister Marie, and stored them at Warsaw's Radium Institute.
+Helena, along with her siblings Bronisława and Josef, had collected papers, letters and other archival material in connection with their sister Marie, and stored them at the Radium Institute in Warsaw.
 Most of these were lost during the Warsaw Uprising.
-She managed to publish Ze Wspomnień o Marii Skłodowskiej-Curie, her memoir of her scientist sister, in 1958.
+Helena managed to publish Ze Wspomnień o Marii Skłodowskiej-Curie, her memoir of her scientist sister, in 1958.

 Helena Skłodowska-Szalay died on 6 February 1961.